rax845163/federatorai-operator/docs/crd_alamedaservice.md

 - Field: enableDispatcher
   - type: boolean
   - description: Federator.ai Operator will deploy alameda-dispatcher and rabittmq to sent predict job to alameda-ai if this field is set to _true_.
 Default is _true_.
+- Field: enableWeavescope
+  - type: boolean
+  - description: Federator.ai Operator will deploy weavescope to monitor containerized application if this field is set to _true_.
+Default is _false_.
 - Field: enableFedemeter
   - type: boolean
   - description: Federator.ai Operator will deploy Fedemeter and you must add your Fedemeter serviceAccount to privileged SecurityContextConstraints